msv-lab/f1x/doc/Development.md

 This protocol ensures correct partitioning when the candidate is executed multiple times or in multiple runtimes.

-## Repair/Instrumentation interaction ##
+## Transformation ##

-f1x and f1x-instrument communicate using JSON format.
+f1x and f1x-transform communicate using JSON format.

-f1x-instrument represents the extracted expressions in the following way:
+f1x-transform represents the extracted expressions in the following way:

     [
         {